I export seafood from Great Britain

 In circumstances where the final destination of the product is unknown, one health mark must be displayed in order to comply with EU legislation.

-The Food Standards Agency plans to introduce a Statutory Instrument which will allow the continued use of the existing EC health and ID mark from 1 January 2021 to 30 September 2022.
+The Food Standards Agency has introduced a Statutory Instrument to allow the continued use of the existing EC health and ID mark from 1 January 2021 to 30 September 2022.
 This concession period will only be available for products placed on the GB market.
-It will not be possible for GB exporters to use the existing UK/EC mark for products destined for the EU or Northern Ireland after the transition period.
+It will not be possible for GB exporters to use the existing UK/EC mark for products destined for the EU after the transition period.

 22. Can my products destined for the EU Single Market continue to be labelled in English only?

 Mandatory food information should be provided in “a language easily understood by the consumers of the Member States where the food is marketed”.
 Generally, this means food information should be provided in the official language(s) of the Member State of destination.